Business ownership: In an equitable region, race and gender would not be barriers to starting a successful business.

 Insights & Analyses

-- Among firms with paid employees in the Five-County Bay Area, the rate of business ownership is 6 times higher for white workers compared with Black workers and 5 times higher compared with Latinx workers.
+• Among firms with paid employees in the five-county Bay Area, the rate of business ownership is five times higher for white workers compared with Black workers and four times higher compared with Latinx workers.

-- The rate of business ownership in the Five-County Bay Area is over 2 times higher for male workers compared with female workers.
+• The rate of business ownership in the five-county Bay Area is more than two times higher for male workers compared with female workers.

-- Between 2007 and 2017, among firms with paid employees in the Five-County Bay Area, the rate of business ownership has increased for Black, Asian American, and White workers, and declined slightly for Latinx workers.
+• Between 2007 and 2017, among firms with paid employees in the five-county Bay Area, the rate of business ownership has increased for Black, Asian American, and white workers, and it declined slightly for Latinx workers.

-- The number of black firms with paid employees per 100 workers increased in Alameda, Marin, and San Francisco counties.
+• The number of Black-owned firms with paid employees per 100 workers was the highest in Marin County and the lowest in Solano County.

 Drivers of Inequity